 Daniel Craig in Quantum of Solace

 Quantum Solace is the sequel to Casino Royale, or as Daniel Craig put it: that awkward second album.
-It follows on where Casino Royale left off, Bond is back in the 00 ranks.
+It follows directly on where its predecessor left off, Bond is back in the 00 ranks.

 He’s out for revenge after his new love Vesper Lynd was killed in Casino Royale, and 007 goes on a mission to uncover the identity of her killer and avenge her death.